Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints: Threat Model

 where $\phi : \mathcal{X} \rightarrow \mathcal{A}$ is the \emph{fingerprint extractor} that derives fingerprint features from the input image, and $h : \mathcal{A} \rightarrow \mathcal{Y}$ is the \emph{model attribution classifier} that predicts the source identity $y \in \mathcal{Y} = \{G_1, G_2, \ldots, G_K\}$ among $K$ candidate generators.

 This formulation---decoupling the fingerprint extractor $\phi$ from the attribution classifier $h$---matches the structure of most MFD methods in the literature.
 Some approaches instead employ end-to-end neural networks, where fingerprint extraction is not a separate function (e.g.,~\cite{Qian20,Wang20}).
-In such cases, the fingerprint can be defined implicitly: the preceding layers act as the fingerprint extractor $\phi$, while the final classification layer serves as the model attribution classifier $h$.
+In such cases, the fingerprint can be defined implicitly: the neural network except the last layer acts as the fingerprint extractor $\phi$, and the last layer can be interpreted as the model attribution classifier $h$.